novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-163.md

 (That's good to hear.
 But I think I might go to Korea before that.)

-Lee Hyun-woo could guess why Son Joong-ui was coming.
+Lee Hyun-woo could guess why Son Jung-yi was coming.

 ‘He probably wants to hasten the introduction of online shopping and music services.’